andresorav/design-patterns/README.md

 ## Behavioral Patterns

 ### Command Pattern
+A request is wrapped under an object as command and passed to invoker object.
+Invoker object looks for the appropriate object which can handle this command and passes the command to the corresponding object which executes the command.

+Executor of the command does not need to know anything at all about what the command is, what context information it needs on or what it does.
+All of that is encapsulated in the command.

 ### Observer Pattern
 Defines a one-to-many dependency between an observable and observer(s) so that when observable changes state, all observers are notified and updated automatically.